Supporting local food systems by

 Start a school garden, where all children can learn how to grow and celebrate food

-Understand how and why food apartheid is real, learn its origin story and how it impacts communities today, and then be proactive in supporting BIPOC farmers, initiatives and businesses that foster a just and equitable food system
+Understand food apartheid, learn its origin story and how it impacts communities today + be proactive in supporting BIPOC farmers, initiatives + businesses that foster a just + equitable food system

 Donate to your municipal and state land trust; protected land and waterways protect our foodshed and support resilience

-Engage and support your municipal food policy council and if you don’t have one --
+Engage and support your municipal food policy council or alliance ... and if one doesn't exist in your community ...

 start one